Collection Woking Film Makers

 It Takes a Woman

-George cleans the wrong car, misses the football match, and gets accused of being "behind the times" by his nagging wife in the film produced in 1983 by Woking Cine Club, before the organisation changed its name to Woking Film Makers in 1984.
+George cleans the wrong car, misses the football match, and gets accused of being "behind the times" by his wife Mavis.
+The storyline portrays George as hapless and downtrodden, and Mavis as a 'nagging' wife in this film produced in 1983 by Woking Cine Club.

 Getting Your Own Back